 In today’s weight-obsessed society, many people strive to have a tiny waist.
 One way to achieve this extreme look is by wearing a tight corset to “train” the waist to be smaller.
 In more extreme cases, some people opt to have their lower ribs removed so the cinched-waist look can be achieved.

 Eye tattoos and piercings are beginning to increase in popularity.
 Both of these procedures are dangerous and carry a high risk of eye complications.
 There is a high chance of blindness associated with these procedures.
 Further, the procedure is painful and can create a great deal of irritation around the eye.
 Ophthalmologists advise against this form of body modification.

-Any business that involves administering body modifications of any kind should have appropriate insurance coverage.
+Any business that involves administering body alterations and modifications of any kind should have appropriate insurance coverage.
 Marine Agency offers comprehensive tattoo and body piercing coverage that extends to several different types of body modification.
-A policy from Marine provides general coverage such as property, liability, and malpractice coverage.
+An insurance policy from Marine provides general coverage such as property, liability, and malpractice coverage.
 It also covers both guest artists, independent contractors.
 Our policies also automatically cover surface and genital piercings.
 Our policies are completely customizable so you can create a policy to meet your specific needs.

-If you own a body modification studio and need tattoo and body piercing coverage, contact Marine Agency today; we’ve got you covered!
+If you own a body modification studio and need tattoo studio insurance and body piercing insurance coverage, contact Marine Agency today; we’ve got you covered!